lynabenyahia/lynabenyahia/README.md

 ## 💼 Professional Experience:

   * Results Analyst at AXA, focusing in database migration and reconstruction from SAS to Azure Databricks, and reporting using Power BI.
-  * Experienced in banking, student ambassador roles, and volunteering as an election assessor.

 ## 🛠️ Technical Skills: